 In movements saturated by urgency and calls to action, we are slowing down to hold space for deep vulnerability, honest conversation, and powerful storytelling to foster the growth that is necessary to sustain and propel our movements forward.
 Our current topics include the following in relation to how they connect to climate and environmental justice:

-* Queer and trans liberation
+Episode 1: Queer and Trans liberation

 meet THE HOSTS

 Phillip Brown (they/them) is a queer immigrant originally hailing from Kingston, Jamaica, where they spent 18 years of life in deep relationship with the earth for survival, protection, and resilience.
 They come alive as a fierce organizer, healer, facilitator, writer, and coach committed to powerful storytelling centering QTPOC voices in the struggle to save our planet and communities.
 They’ve worked with many youth-led organizations, including Sunrise and SustainUS, and now join Our Climate Voices as coordinator and co-host of In Conversation.
 They reside in Miami where, in their spare time, they love dancing, biking, beach days, and endless conversation.

 Aletta Brady (she/they) is a queer and gender fluid writer, organizer, and strategist from Minneapolis, Minnesota.
 She has worked as an organizer around queer liberation, immigrant justice, labor rights, and environmental justice for over a decade.
 She is a member of the U.S. National Commission for UNESCO's Youth Working Group, and a former Fulbright Research Fellow in Jordan.
 She is trilingual in English, Spanish, and Arabic, and passionate about the power of storytelling.
 In her free time, she loves boxing, biking, and rowing along the Mississippi River.
 She is the founder and Executive Director of Our Climate Voices.

 OUR project PARTNERS